 Thirty-three years ago, the lovely hibiscus was officially proclaimed the flower emblem of the Territory of Hawaii.
 It was described as “a beautiful, indigenous blossom which grows luxuriously on all the islands, appearing to be most generally representative, no other flower having so great a variety of color, of form or such continuous bloom.”

 It literally grows everywhere, tumbling in cascades of bright bloom colors over verandas, on the tops of lava rock walls, as hedges, windbreaks and screens and most effectively as a specimen plant in gardens.
 Every yard boasts at least one hibiscus, which may vary in height from a good-sized herbaceous plant to a big scale shrub or small tree, 20′ feet high.
-The wide variety of color and form and the case with which it grows accounts for its popularity.
+The wide variety of color and form (before braided Hibiscus)and the case with which it grows accounts for its popularity.

 Since hybridizing of these spectacular flowers is easy, both single and double varieties appear in all hues but blue.
 They range from clear white through palest pink and yellow to bright orange or gold, as well as glowing scarlet, deepening to rich tones of dark crimson.
 In recent years, hybrids have been produced with several hues to a single flower, but some of these polychromes are more interesting than beautiful.
 The large pinks with stamens modified into petals suggest old-fashioned cabbage roses or peonies.